pvdmeulen/blog-gallery/content/posts/08feb2025/index.md

 featuredImageAttribute = 'Janet van der Meulen'
 +++
 <!--more-->

+{{< spotify-embed src="https://open.spotify.com/embed/track/5SXemxLERs0imkLpe4Aq8v?utm_source=generator" title="My dad's favourite band" desc="Dire Straits was one of my dad's favourite bands.
+Hopefully everyone knows the hits—I encourage others to listen to some of their less popular tracks as well.">}}

 Four years ago, I lost my dad.

 It was, obviously, the hardest thing I’ve gone through.
 It still is&mdash;[grief comes in waves](https://www.reddit.com/r/Assistance/comments/hax0t/comment/c1u0rx2/).
-It was particularly hard on my mum: living alone, in a house now too big for her, in a largely foreign country.
+It was particularly hard on my mum: living alone, in a house now too big for her, in a strangely foreign country[^explain].

 A few days after that day, my mum walked into the living room, holding stacks of old photos.
 As she sat down and went through them, it was like a small window opened up: a window into a life before me or my brother, when it was just my dad and my mum living life together.
 There, on the living room table, were dozens of photos sprawled out.